sunitharamu-1983/GENAI-Learning-Journey/01_Foundations/Session 2/NOTES.md

 You multiply TF × IDF for each word in each document.
 When TF-IDF is high, it means the word appears often in this particular document AND is rare globally - making it very relevant.
 For a search query with multiple words, you calculate TF-IDF for each word, add them together for each document, then sort by the highest scores to rank the search results.

 Noor also mentioned that sometimes the formula uses log(1 + N/n) instead of just log(N/n) - this is called "smooth IDF" to avoid getting zero when a word appears in all documents (since log(1) = 0).

+## Modern Approach
+The instructor emphasized that TF-IDF is a legacy technique.
+Modern search engines use embeddings and transformers that understand context, word order, and semantic meaning without requiring preprocessing like stop word removal or stemming.
+These newer techniques will be covered in upcoming classes.